openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 The proposed solution adds support for more fine-grained control over specific ingresscontrollers on how they manage the wildcard DNS records associated with them.
+Introduce `dnsManagementPolicy` to indicate current state of DNS management,
+- `Managed`: It is the default state and behaves the same as the existing implementation.
+The ingresscontroller manages create/update/delete actions on the *DNSRecord* CR and the actual DNS records on the DNS provider.
+- `Unmanaged`: In this state, the ingresscontroller will not create/update/delete the *DNSRecord* associated with it, nor does it create/update/delete the actual DNS record on the cloud provider.
+This responsibility entirely falls on the cluster admin.

 ### Workflow Description